Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way

-For the $60\,M_\odot$ case, \textsc{Genec} models predict a more efficient rotational mixing and more chemically homogeneous evolution, whereas \texttt{MESA} model predicts a large radial expansion post-MS reaching the LBV phase.
+For the $60\,M_\odot$ case, the \textsc{Genec} model predicts a more efficient rotational mixing and more chemically homogeneous evolution, whereas the \texttt{MESA} model predicts a large radial expansion reaching the LBV phase.
 For the $200\,M_\odot$ case, differences between both evolution codes are less relevant because their evolution is dominated by wind mass loss with a weaker dependence on internal mixing.} {The switch of the mass-loss prescription based on the Eddington factor instead of the removal of outer layers, implies the existence of WNh stars with a large mass fraction of hydrogen at the surface ($X_\text{surf}\ge0.3$) formed from initial masses of $\gtrsim60\,M_\odot$.
-These stars are constrained in a $T_\text{eff}$ range of the HRD which corresponds to the MS band, in agreement with the observations of Galactic WNh stars at $Z=0.014$.
-While our models employ a fixed $\Gamma_\text{e,trans}$ threshold for the switch to thick winds, rather than a continuous thin-to-thick wind model, the good reproduction of observations supports the robustness of the wind model upgrades introduced in Paper I, allowing its application to studies of late-stage stellar evolution before core collapse.}
+These stars are constrained in a $T_\text{eff}$ range of the HRD which corresponds to the main sequence band, in agreement with the observations of Galactic WNh stars at $Z=0.014$.
+While our models employ a fixed $\Gamma_\text{e,trans}$ threshold for the switch to thick winds, rather than a continuous thin-to-thick wind model, the good reproduction of observations during the main sequence supports the robustness of the wind model upgrades, allowing its application to studies of late-stage stellar evolution before core collapse.}